tfry-git/almost.serious.synth/README.md

    officially spec'ed at 64kB flash, (almost) all of these MCUs seem to come with 128kB, actually. _However_, if yours does not, or you do not want to stretch your luck, simply remove some of the wave-tables, or use a lower sampling resolution for the tables to import (for both, just edit wavetables.h).
-- Uses a 4x4 keypad matrix to select one of the settings (bottom right button to play a random note), pin connections defined in matrix.h .
+- Uses a 4x4 keypad matrix to select one of the settings (bottom right button to exit to "menu"), pin connections defined in matrix.h .
 - Uses a single potentiometer (or joystick) to adjust the current setting up / down. _Alternatively_, you can also use a rotary encoder, by adjusting just a few defines in userinput.h.